Nutrition

 pexels-antoni-shkraba-5149163 copy

-• Invest in a highly-rated portable beach umbrella, such as the AMMSUN 7.5 Foot Heavy Duty HIGH Wind Beach Umbrella with sand anchor & Tilt Sun Shelter.
+• Invest in a highly rated portable beach umbrella, such as the AMMSUN 7.5 Foot Heavy Duty HIGH Wind Beach Umbrella with sand anchor and tilt Sun Shelter.

 • Tote refreshing drinks and meals in an Igloo Retro Picnic Basket Cooler.
-Put ice cubes in water bottles to keep drinks at max coolness.
+Put ice cubes in water bottles to keep drinks at maximum coolness.

 • Immerse yourself in transporting reads like Fellowship Point by Alice Elliott Dark (Scribner/Rucci) and The Midcoast by Adam White (Hogarth), both recommended summer reads from Publisher’s Weekly.